georgitsvetkov/travis-test-repo/README.md

 .travis.yml can be found attached to this repo
 `

-- Create an account at https://app.travis-ci.com and link your GiT account with your Travis account
+- Create an account at https://app.travis-ci.com and link your GiT account with your Travis account.
+Instructions can be found on internet and/or app.travis-ci.com

--
+- Clone/download [git repo](https://github.com/georgitsvetkov/travis-test-repo/) containing all the files needed (hello.sh, test_hello.sh and .travis.yml)

+- Create new branch and ensure that the files above are present

+- Create pull request.
+Once pull request is being created, prior merging the pull request, you should see test running in GitHub and [Travis](https://app.travis-ci.com/github/georgitsvetkov/travis-test-repo) showing the results of the test, based on the test_hello.sh script.
+Upon successfull test, you should get positive results

+-  Merge pull request and delete branch